ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 The max portion of `--throttler-inbound-cpu-at-large-alloc` that can be used by a given node.
 For example, if `--throttler-inbound-cpu-at-large-alloc` is 3, and `--throttler-inbound-cpu-node-max-at-large-portion` is 0.333`, then one peer can use at most 1 CPU from the at-large CPU allocation.
 Must be in [0,1].
+Defaults to `1/3`.

 ##### `throttler-inbound-cpu-max-recheck-delay` (duration):

 In the CPU rate-limiter, check at least this often whether the node's CPU usage has fallen to an acceptable level.
+Defaults to `5s`.

 #### Bandwidth based